 - Grab a piece of paper and draw one small circle for the flower ovule.
 That is the central part of the flower.
 Make one big circle for references at the end of the flower petal.
 Divide the circle as you wish and find a coin with the same radius.
 Draw the end of the flower with it, and you have a basic shape for the flower.
 Make some chamfer for a 3D look at it.
 That makes the flower more realistic.

 - Transfer the drawing to the working piece.
 Get a Xuan paper and put it on the drawing.
 Follow the lines with the pencil and rotate the rice paper with the pencil markdown to the workpiece.
-Transfer your flower to the piece of wood.
+Transfer your flower to a piece of wood.

 - Find the right gouge for the job and make the curve with one or two lightweight hits with the wooden mallet.
 Continue hitting until you set the lines.

-- Keep your relief cut to 85, not 90 degrees so that by going down, you make some mistakes easier to fix.
+- Keep your relief cut to 85, not 90 degrees, so that by going down, you make some mistakes easier to fix.
 You can easily remove it when done and make the final 90 degrees cut.

 - Get the lines ready and start working on your depth.
 Start removing the material, taking the shape of the flower.

 - When done removing materials and straight lines, take a gouge and start making the inside part of the petal.
 Carve it your way and a finish to the petal.
 Do not forget to work with the grain.

 - Go back to the center of the flower.
 Start working with the grain.
 That is the front and back motioning.
 You get the depth of your choice.
 Work on the four sides and be careful with the carving; otherwise, you will destroy it.

 - The last step is working on the chamfering of the edge of the flower as you make it more live.
 That is the 3D look.
 Refer to the picture.